ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 At a high level, Privacy Pass is composed of two protocols: issuance and redemption.
 Issuance is a protocol between a Client and two functions:
-Attester and Issuer, where the Attester and Issuer can be functions operated by the same protocol participant.
+Attester and Issuer.
+The Attester and Issuer can be functions operated by the same protocol participant, but can also be implemented separately.
 The Issuer is responsible for issuing tokens in response to requests from Clients.
 The Attester is responsible for attesting properties about the Client for which tokens are issued.
+The Issuer needs to be trusted by the server that later redeems the token.
+The Attester needs to either be operated by the Issuer, or be operated by an entity the Issuer trusts to perform valid attestation.
-For example, in the original Privacy Pass protocol {{PPSRV}}, tokens were only issued to Clients that solved CAPTCHAs.
+Clients might prefer to select different Attesters, separate from the Issuer, to be able to use preferred authentication methods or improve privacy by not directly communicating with an Issuer.
+Depending on the information being attested, Attesters may also store state about individual Clients, such as the number of overall tokens issued thus far.
+As an example of an Issuance protocol, in the original Privacy Pass protocol {{PPSRV}}, tokens were only issued to Clients that solved CAPTCHAs.
 In this context, the Attester attested that some client solved a CAPTCHA and the resulting token produced by the Issuer was proof of this fact.
-Depending on the information being attested, Attesters may also store state about individual Clients, such as the number of overall tokens issued thus far.

 The redemption protocol runs between Client and Origin (server).
 It allows Origins to challenge Clients to present one or more tokens for authorization.